-No matter how small cracks are, they will ultimately let water into your home making your floors and walls cold and damp.
-If you notice hairline cracks or small cracks, call your basement contractor to fix them.
-Sometimes, an epoxy injection — costing less than $200 — is all that’s needed to seal them up and prevent leakage.
-However, significant cracks may require concrete lifting and concrete pours repair.
+No matter how small cracks are, they can let water into your home making your floors and walls cold and damp.
+If you notice any kind of cracks, call your basement contractor to fix them and prevent leakage.
+Smaller cracks can be easier to deal with, but more significant cracks may require other types of wall repair and support.
 Your contractor will advise on the best solution.

 Fix defective gutters and downspouts

 Gutters and downspouts are supposed to direct rainwater away from the foundation.
 When they’re defective, damaged or clogged, they do the reverse — drain water towards the foundation.
 Water will accumulate and start seeping through to the basement via the cracks in the foundation walls or basement floor.
 By fixing your gutters and downspouts, you will prevent leakage.

 Sometimes, groundwater or rainwater in Columbia, SC, ends up in the basement due to ineffective grading.
 Ensure the ground around your home’s foundation slopes away from the home, not toward it.
 It should be at least one inch per foot for six feet.
 Channeling water in the wrong direction may cause it to accumulate and eventually seep back into the foundation.
 This is likely to happen when you don’t compact the fill dirt around the foundation.

 You’ve walked into your basement on a heating season and found beads of water on the wall or on the corners of your floor.
 That’s not unusual.
 It’s condensation, a common problem in homes with below-ground piping or ducts.
 Insulation can help stop moisture buildup.
 Cover walls, ducts and water pipes with foam pipe insulation to prevent warm air from coming into contact with cool surfaces.
 Once you insulate the pipes, plug any gaps with polyurethane caulk or hydraulic cement.